 Materials: See this page for a list of materials

-If you have already studied world history, it will be a great review, using a fresh new perspective.
-If you have not yet studied world history this would be a fabulous introduction that will serve as a memorable jumping off point.
+If your student has already studied world history, it will be a great review, using a fresh new perspective.
+If your student has not yet studied world history, this will be a fabulous introduction that will serve as a memorable jumping off point.

-In addition, since architecture is both a science (engineering) and an art (making buildings look beautiful), we will explore both of these aspects through engineering challenges using blocks and Legos.
-We will also use sketchbooks to draw monuments and take notes.
+In addition, since architecture is both a science (engineering) and an art (making buildings look beautiful), we will explore both of these aspects through engineering challenges using clay, CAD programs, and Legos.